-The Group's exposure to market interest rates relates primarily to the Group's cash and cash equivalents.
-As cash on deposit is expected to exceed the amount of interest bearing liabilities, if any, a climate of increasing interest rates will increase net income and conversely, falling rates will reduce income.
-However, the impact of movements in interest rates is not material in the context of the Group's operations or trading results.
+The Group's exposure to market interest rates relates primarily to the Group's borrowings and cash and cash equivalents.
+The impact of movements in interest rates is not material in the context of the Group's operations or trading results.